iloveicedgreentea/GoWatchIt/readme.md

         // slots you want to apply beq configs. minidsp 2x4hd has four PRESET slots.
 Not tested on anything but 2x4hd "slots": [1],
         // use an IP enabled Denon AVR to get the codec instead of querying plex.
-This is faster and more reliable "useAVRCodecSearch": true,
+This is faster and more reliable
+        // will also compare denon and plex to ensure correct codec is playing "useAVRCodecSearch": true,
         "DenonIP": "",
         "DenonPort": "23",